-In 2011 the legislature enacted RCW 74.08.580 to address concerns regarding use of benefits at prohibited establishments, specifically, the following activities and products: gambling, pari-mutuel betting, lottery tickets, tattoos, body piercings, tobacco products, and alcoholic beverages.
 It further prohibits taverns, beer/wine specialty stores, nightclubs, contract liquor stores, bail bond agencies, gambling establishments, tattoo/body piercing shops, adult entertainment venues, or any establishment where persons under the age of eighteen are not permitted, from having Automated Teller Machines (ATMs) and Point of Sale (POS) terminals on their premises that accept EBT cards.

 The Department compares a list of EBT transactions at ATMs and POS machines monthly to a list of prohibited locations throughout the State provided by appropriate licensing authority for the state.
-The state Office of Fraud and Accountability or the state licensing authority for that business type (e.g. Liquor Control Board, Gaming Commission) physically inspects the location to verify that the match is accurate and appropriate and first sends letters to non-compliant businesses and clients.
+The state Office of Fraud and Accountability or the state licensing authority for that business type (e.g. Liquor Control Board, Gaming Commission) physically inspects the location to verify that the match is accurate and appropriate and issues notices to non-compliant businesses and clients.
 Continued non-compliance by businesses results in referral to the individual licensing authority for regulatory action.
 Continued non-compliance by clients results in the opening of an intentional program violation investigation.

-(h) Ensure that recipients of assistance provided under the State program funded under this part have the ability to use or withdraw assistance with minimal fees or charges, including an opportunity to access assistance with no fee or charges, and are provided information on applicable fees and surcharges that apply to electronic fund transactions involving the assistance, and that such information is made publicly available (section 402(a)(1)(A)(viii) of the Social Security Act)
+(h) Ensure that recipients of assistance provided under the State program funded under this part have the ability to use or withdraw assistance with minimal fees or charges, including an opportunity to access assistance with no fee or charges, and are provided information on applicable fees and surcharges that apply to electronic fund transactions involving the assistance, and that such information is made publicly available (section 402(a)(1)(A)(viii) of the Social Security Act).

 Adequate authorized access to cash by recipients is ensured via an analysis required of the EBT vendor.
 The vendor is required by contract to perform a cash access assessment on an annual basis.
-The results are reviewed with the Department to address any drought identified, especially related to remote locations.
+The results are reviewed with the department to address any drought identified, especially related to remote locations.
 If such a locale is identified during the annual review, the EBT vendor is prepared to deploy EBT-only point-of-sale (POS) machines that would allow case transactions and cash-back access for those clients.